Mixed-Fleet-WP2/GenAI-fleet-planning/README.md

     This virtual environment is for installing dependencies that the ROS2 installation does not install globally

-7. Install the Python dependencies used by the project
+5. Install the Python dependencies used by the project
     ```console
-    pip install pydantic
-    pip install paho-mqtt
-    pip install PyYAML
-    pip install lark
-    pip install empy
-    pip install numpy
-    pip install catkin_pkg
     pip install -r requirements.txt
     ```

-8. **Install an MQTT broker on your system**
+6. **Install an MQTT broker on your system**
     The system has been tested using the Echlipse Mosquitto MQTT broker.
     Instructions for installing and testing can be found from [link](https://github.com/eclipse-mosquitto/mosquitto)

-8. Before building the project, run the below command to ensure that all the ROS dependencies have been installed
+7. Before building the project, run the below command to ensure that all the ROS dependencies have been installed
     ```console
     rosdep install -i --from-path src --rosdistro jazzy -y
     ```
-9. Build the project by entering the the following command while inside the project directory/workspace
+8. Build the project by entering the the following command while inside the project directory/workspace
     ```console
     colcon build
     ```
-10. **_In a new terminal_, navigate to the project directory and source the built setup files** (remember to activate the virtual environment again)
+9. **_In a new terminal_, navigate to the project directory and source the built setup files** (remember to activate the virtual environment again)
     ```console
     source install/setup.bash
     ```
-11. **Run the simulation with one forklift (forklift_1) and one drone (drone_1**)
+10. **Run the simulation with one forklift (forklift_1) and one drone (drone_1**)
     ```console
     ros2 launch mf_simulation multi_robot_launch.py
     ```